Chris Duncan (fighter): Dana White’s Contender Series

-Ultimate Fight Championship
+Ultimate Fighting Championship

 Duncan was originally set to face Michal Figlak on March 18, 2023 at UFC 286.
 Figlak then withdrew from the bout leading to Omar Morales stepping in as the replacement fighter.
-Duncan won the fight via split decision.
+He won the fight via split decision.

-Duncan then faced Yanal Ashmouz on July 22, 2023 at UFC Fight Night: Aspinall vs. Tybura.
-Duncan won the fight via unanimous decision.
+Duncan faced Yanal Ashmouz on July 22, 2023 at UFC Fight Night 224.
+He won the fight via unanimous decision.

-Duncan faced Manuel Torres on February 24, 2024 at UFC Fight Night: Moreno vs. Royal 2.
-Duncan lost the fight via second round submission.
+Duncan faced Manuel Torres on February 24, 2024 at UFC Fight Night 237.
+He lost the fight via first-round submission.

-Duncan fought Bolaji Oki on September 28, 2024 at UFC Fight Night: Moicano vs. Saint-Denis.
-Duncan won the fight via submission in the first round, his efforts earned him the Performance of the Night award.
+Duncan faced Bolaji Oki on September 28, 2024 at UFC Fight Night 243.
+He won the fight via submission in the first round.
+His efforts earned him a Performance of the Night award.

-Duncan then faced Jordan Vucenic on March 22, 2025 at UFC Fight Night: Edwards vs. Brady.
-Duncan won the fight via second round submission.
+Duncan faced Jordan Vucenic on March 22, 2025 at UFC Fight Night 255.
+He won the fight via second round submission.

-On August 2, 2025 Duncan faced Mateusz Rębecki in the co-main event of UFC Fight Night: Taira vs. Park.
-Duncan won the fight via unanimous decision, the bout also won him his first fight of the night award.
+Duncan faced Mateusz Rębecki on August 2, 2025 at UFC on ESPN 71.
+He won the fight via unanimous decision.
+This fight earned him a Fight of the Night award.

+Duncan faced Terrance McKinney on December 6, 2025 at UFC 323.
+He won the fight via an anaconda choke submission in the first round.

+Duncan faced former UFC Lightweight Championship challenger Renato Moicano on April 4, 2026 in the main event at UFC Fight Night 272.
+He lost the fight by a face crank submission in the second round.

+Duncan is scheduled to face Drew Dober on November 14, 2026 at UFC 334.